-The purpose of discipline is correcting job behavior and performance problems of employees.
-Employees shall be informed of standards of conduct and performance.
 No disciplinary action will be taken until a thorough investigation has been completed.
-Employees under investigation shall have the right to union representation during the investigatory process.
-If a local union does not choose to represent the employee, the employee will be allowed to have a representative of their choice who is not a supervisor or manager within Rock County.
+Employees under investigation shall have the right to representation during the investigatory process.
+The employee will be allowed to have a representative of their choice who is not a supervisor or manager within Rock County.
 The representative will be limited to listening and advising the employee but will not be allowed to speak in place of the employee.
 Unilateral employees other than Department Heads shall be allowed to have a representative of their choice who has equal or less authority than they do.
 Employees may be placed on a Paid/Non Paid Administrative Leave during the investigation.
 Rules and standards shall be consistently applied.
 Penalties shall be uniform and shall match the infraction.
 Persons administering corrective discipline shall systematically document the case.
-Records of written reprimands, suspensions, demotions and terminations shall be provided to Human Resources and kept in the employee's personnel file. reprimands will remain in effect for a period not to exceed one year, and at the end of such period shall be removed from the employee's personnel file.
+Records of written reprimands, suspensions, demotions and terminations shall be provided to Human Resources and kept in the employee's personnel file.
+Written reprimands will remain in effect for a period not to exceed one year, and at the end of such period shall be removed from the employee's personnel file.
 Records of suspension shall remain in the Employee's personnel file for a period of two years and at the end of such period shall be removed from the Employee's personnel file.
 (This section does not necessarily apply if the employee is represented by an attorney.)